dibarco7/Airbus/README.md

 ### This is the design stage.
 Conceptual drawings are created and checked by multiple designers for accuracy.

-## 2. Prototyping
-### This is the unit-testing stage.
-Based on the design, a few models (prototypes) are created and prepared for testing.

-## 3. Testing
-###  This is the testing stage.
-The aircraft is put through a series of ground and flight tests.

-> Sun 09-Nov-2025 @ 12h10, typo corrected @ 12h20
 ## 2. Approvals
 ### This is the approvals stage.
 Designs are sent to regulatory bodies to verify that the designs are compliant with norms and codes.

+## 3. Prototyping
+### This is the unit-testing stage.
+Based on the design, a few models (prototypes) are created and prepared for testing.

-## 3. Testing
+## 4. Testing
 ### This is the testing stage.
-The aircraft is put through a series of ground and flight tests.
+The aircraft is put through a series of ground and flight tests and checks.

-> Sun 09-Nov-2025 @ 12h25
+> Sun 09-Nov-2025 @ 12h30